stanford-futuredata/ARES/README.md

        --learning_rate_choices 5e-6
 ````
 ​
-## Step #3: Score RAG System with LLM-as-a-Judge
+## Step #3: Score RAG System with ARES
 ​
-With the outputted model checkpoint from Step #2, you can now score your RAG system using LLM-as-a-Judge with following command:
+With the outputted model checkpoint from Step #2, you can now score your RAG system using ARES with following command:
 ​
 ````
-python LLM-as-a-Judge_Adaptation/LLMJudge_RAG_Compared_Scoring.py \
+python LLMJudge_RAG_Compared_Scoring.py \
        --alpha 0.05 \
        --num_trials 1000 \
        --evaluation_datasets <evaluation_datasets as list> \